 There are 2 main types of hearing screening methods for newborns.
 These may be used

 Evoked otoacoustic emissions (EOAE).
 A test that uses a

-tiny, flexible plug that is put into the baby's
+tiny, flexible plug that is put into the baby's ear.
+Soft clicking sounds are

-otoacoustic responses (emissions) of the normal ear in reaction to the sounds.
+(emissions) of the normal ear in reaction to the sounds.
 There are no emissions in

 a baby with hearing loss.
-This test is painless and it

-often takes just a few
+This test is painless and often takes just a few

 minutes.
-It is done while the baby sleeps.
+It's done while the baby sleeps.

 Auditory brainstem response (ABR).
 A test that uses

-wires (electrodes) attached with adhesive to the
+wires (electrodes) attached with adhesive to the baby's forehead and behind each

-earphones in the baby's ears.
+baby's ears.
 The test measures the brain's activity in response to the sounds.
 As

 in EOAE, this test is painless and takes only a few minutes.